Benefits of Reading Aloud

 A literate adult reads more fluently than their schoolmates who pause and struggle as they figure out words.
 That is not the best model of reading, though it is necessary for a classroom teacher to work with groups of children and give them each a chance to read.

-You can counter act the poor model by reading to them.
-While they are listening to the dialogue, the adventure, the mystery - without knowing it they are also hearing a fluent reader model correct reading.
+You can counter act that poor model by reading to them.
+While they are listening to the dialogue, the adventure, the mystery - without knowing it they are also hearing a fluent reader

 Increase Reading Pleasure